Pre-Admission Testing

 Location: 2 East

-Post Anesthesia Care unit (PACU) is the new designation of a short-term nursing care unit, which has long been known as PAR or Recovery Room.
-The PACU facilitates awakening or recovery of patients from anesthesia.
+The Post-Anesthesia Care Unit (PACU) facilitates awakening or recovery of patients from anesthesia.
 These units were created to closely observe post-operative patients and prevent unnecessary mortality and morbidity immediately following general anesthesia.

 Nurse Anesthesia